levelten/google-analytics-in/readme.txt

 After the Google Analytics Dashboard for WordPress changed maintainers, users expressed concern over the new auth process and sharing Google API keys and analytics data.

-The Google Analytics Connector uses a direct auth process where API keys only reside in your WordPress site so data access is not shared with any 3rd parties.
+The Google Analytics IN uses a direct auth process where API keys only reside in your WordPress site so data access is not shared with any 3rd parties.

 == Credits ==